-Health and Safety Legislation vary from country to country however the consistent factor across the world is the legal right to be protected from work related risks.
+Health and Safety Legislation varies from country to country however the consistent factor across the world is the legal right to be protected from work related risks.

-Legislation is legally enforceable and heavy maximum penalties apply for a breach of an Act.
-A company can breach an act by not taking adequate care of their workers, particularly those who work alone.
+Legislation is legally enforceable and heavy maximum penalties apply for the breach of an Act.
+A company can breach an Act by not taking adequate care of their workers, particularly those who work alone.

 There are various terms and definitions for working alone, these include:

 - ‘Lone Workers’ are those who work by themselves without close or direct supervision.